venu-shastri/ooad-uml-knowledge/SequenceDiagram.md

 ![Message Types](https://raw.githubusercontent.com/venu-shastri/ooad-uml-knowledge/master/images/Sequence-diagram-MessageTypes.png)

 ### Sequence-Fragments
-Manage complex interactions with sequence fragments Sequence fragments are used to show complex interactions such as alternative flows and loops in a more structured way.
+- Sequence fragments are used to show complex interactions such as alternative flows and loops in a more structured way.
-A sequence diagram is drawn as a box that frames a section of interactions between objects in a sequence diagrams.
+- A sequence diagram is drawn as a box that frames a section of nteractions between objects in a sequence diagrams.
-On the top left corner of the fragment sits an operator.
+- On the top left corner of the fragment sits an operator.
 This – the fragment operator - specifies what sort of a fragment it is.
+- Fragment Types
+	- Alternative Combination Fragment
+	- Option Combination Fragment
+	-
 ### Alternative-Combination-Fragment
 - It is used when a choice needs to be made between two or more message sequences.
 - It models the “if then else” logic